Maputaland–Pondoland bushland and thickets

 The Maputaland-Pondoland bushland and thickets is one of the ecoregions of South Africa.
 It consists of the montane shrubland biome.

 Geography

 The ecoregion occupies the foothills of the Drakensberg mountains, covering an area of 19,500 km2 in South Africa's Eastern Cape and KwaZulu-Natal provinces.
 It is bounded on the east by the KwaZulu-Cape coastal forest mosaic, which lies in the humid coastal strip along the Indian Ocean; to the west it is bounded by the higher-elevation Drakensberg montane grasslands, woodlands and forests.
 To the south, it transitions to the drier Albany thickets, which are characterized by more succulent and spiny plants.

 Climate

-The ecoregion has a dry subtropical climate.
-Rainfall varies from 800 mm to 450 mm per year, with approximately three-quarters of the rain falling in the warm summer months between October and March.
-Frosts are rare because of the moderating influence of the Indian Ocean.
+The ecoregion experiences a dry subtropical climate characterised by varying rainfall levels, ranging from 800 mm to 450 mm per year.
+The majority of rainfall, approximately three-quarters, occurs during the warm summer months between October and March.
+Frosts are infrequent due to the moderating influence of the nearby Indian Ocean.